AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Position

 There are several methods for managing tooltips position on the chart.
-This section contains information on most of this methods.
+This section contains information on most of these methods.

-AnyChart html5 charting library allows to choose should the tooltip bind to cursor position, hovered point or to the exact place on the chart plot.
-Use {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to choose a target for binding tooltip to. *float* parameter is the default one for this method and makes tooltip to follow your cursor. *point* parameter binds tooltip to the hovered series point.
-Use *chart* parameter for {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to bind tooltip to a place on the chart plot.
+AnyChart html5 charting library allows to choose should the tooltip be bound to a cursor position, hovered point or to the exact place on the chart plot.
+Use {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to choose a target for binding tooltip to. *float* parameter is the default one for this method and makes tooltip to follow the cursor.
+Setting *point* and a parameter binds tooltip to the hovered series point.
+Use the *chart* parameter for the {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to bind tooltips to a place on the chart plot.

 ```
 var tooltip = chart.tooltip();
 tooltip.positionMode("point");
 ```

-Here is a sample with the tooltip sticks to the hovered point:
+Here is a sample with the tooltip sticked to the hovered point:

 {sample}CS\_Tooltip\_14{sample}

 ### Fixed Tooltip Position

 You can bind tooltips to a certain point on the chart plot using **chart** as a value for {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api}.
 The sample of such settings can be found [below](#sample).
 You have to manage other tooltip parameters along with {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api}.

 You can choose which part of the tooltip should be considered as anchor and used for position managing. {api:anychart.core.ui.Tooltip#anchor}anchor(){api} method defines the main part of the tooltip for further positioning.

 ```